Is Okra Healthy?

 I am excited about sharing some of the amazing health benefits of okra.
 Many people wonder if okra is healthy.
 These little pods are nutrition powerhouses, but they get very little credit.
 Maybe it is because of their slimy texture.

 Let’s explore a few of these benefits.
-First, we will talk about eating raw okra benefits.
+First, we will talk about the benefits of eating raw okra.

 Eating Raw Okra Benefits

 Like any fruit or vegetable, eating raw provides benefits.
-The barrier many of us have to eating raw okra is the slime.
-However, marinating it in some flavorful olive oil and a good vinegar along with fresh herbs and other vegetables is tasty and the marinade minimizes any slime.
-You can also cut up okra and put in vinegar to make fresh pickles sort of like the ones that you make with cucumbers.
+The barrier many of us have to eat raw okra is the slime.
+However, marinating it in flavorful olive oil, good vinegar, fresh herbs, and other vegetables is tasty, and the marinade minimizes any slime.
+You can also cut up okra and put it in vinegar to make fresh pickles, sort of like the ones that you make with cucumbers.

-A raw pod of okra can make a great vegetable for dipping.
+A raw pod of okra can make an excellent vegetable for dipping.

 Nutrition Benefits of Okra

-• Rich in soluble fiber which may help reduce cholesterol and blood sugar levels.
-Having adequate dietary fiber along with maintaining healthy blood cholesterol and sugar helps reduce the risk of heart disease.
+- Is okra high in fiber?
+It is rich in soluble fiber, which can help improve heart health.
+Adequate dietary fiber, along with maintaining healthy blood cholesterol levels and sugar, helps reduce the risk of heart disease.

-• Okra is high in a number of vitamins and minerals.
-One of these includes vitamin K which is an important nutrient needed for blood clotting.
+- Okra is high in several vitamins and minerals.
+One of these is vitamin K, which is an important nutrient needed for blood clotting.

-• Okra is rich in antioxidants which can help reduce the free radicals in our body and may help prevent cancer.
+- Okra is rich in antioxidants, which can help reduce free radicals in the body and may help prevent cancer.

-• Researchers suggest eating 5-9 fruits and vegetables a day for good health.
-Okra can be one of the foods that gets you to that goal!
+- Researchers suggest eating 5-9 fruits and vegetables daily for good health.
+Okra is one of the foods that can help you achieve that goal!

 Interview with Chris Smith: The Okra Whisper